mongodb-industry-solutions/kozen-engine/README.md

 }
 ```

-### CLI Integration

-Create your own CLI application (Jenkins-style) using Kozen by referring to `bin/pipeline.ts` or `bin/kozen.ts`.
+### Multi-Interface Application Development

+Kozen allows developers to create robust Jenkins-style applications using CLI or REST.
+Its modular architecture even supports exporting tools for AI-based interfaces such as **AI MCP**, which simplifies interaction with large language models (LLMs).

+With Kozen, you can quickly define applications tailored to specific needs, integrating diverse mechanisms for handling pipelines, automation tasks, and more—all with minimal complexity.

-Import the required types from the public package:
+Refer to files like `bin/pipeline.ts` or `bin/kozen.ts` for examples of building CLI applications.
+Import types from the public package:
 `@mongodb-solution-assurance/kozen`.

 ## Documentation